Jacob Aguiar PSA, IAPS-MC

 Painting Interiors (DM311)

 JZ started painting at very young age.
 Initially beginning with classical drawing, notably Russian school.
 After a very long pause pursuing the medical profession, JZ discovered the charm of pastel.
-Currently he is a member of Pastel Society of America and International Associations of Pastel Societies.
+He has received Master Pastelist distinction with the Pastel Society of America and is a member of the IAPS Master Circle.